Jean-Mandé Sigogne: Life

 The Acadians who had reestablished themselves in southwestern Nova Scotia in the wake of the Great Upheaval (1755–63) had, at the end of the 18th century, still not succeeded in finding a priest for their community.
 After many years of frustration, their wishes were granted when a priest was sent to them who was French, relatively young, courageous, prudent and determined.
 "I have had the good fortune to be able to confess the faith before the people and before the tribunals; and I have endured deprivation of all temporal goods, as well as the loss of my relations, my acquaintances, and my friends.
 Beyond this I have suffered exile for the faith: for which glory and thankfulness are ever due to God."

 Sigogne had been ordained in France in 1787, and named vicar of Manthelan in the diocese of Tours.
-He worked there for four years before friction with the Republicans (which had become serious in the summer of 1790, and had prompted from Sigogne a sermon condemning the Revolution) forced him to leave the area secretly and move to London in summer 1792.
+He worked there for four years before friction with the Republicans (which had become serious in the summer of 1790, and had prompted from Sigogne a sermon condemning the Revolution) forced him to leave the area secretly and move to London in the summer of 1792.
 "Indeed I lay now under a double obligation of gratitude to the benevolence of the English People.
 I had first experienced it, with many French Ecclesiastics, not without admiration, when the terrible and cruel revolution of France forced me to take refuge in England.
 And I do again on this melancholy occasion for the second time, with no less astonishment for its greatness and as much gratitude as being extended not only towards me, but towards our destitute folks."

-Sigogne left England on April 14, 1799 and arrived in Halifax, Nova Scotia on June 12, 1799.
+Sigogne left England on 14 April 1799 and arrived in Halifax, Nova Scotia on 12 June 1799.
 From Halifax, he was taken to Yarmouth County in a fishing boat.